HobbaZ/Employee-Tracker/README.md

 ## Description
 ### Project Aim ###

-### What Problem Does It Solve ###
-Solves the programmer's most gruelling and hated task, documentation.
+To create a command line application that allows the user to input details about their business structure and employees and view and make changes to that info.

 ### What I Learnt ###
-Put what skills you learnt or advanced upon here.
+Connecting MySQL to Inquirer, various MySQL queries, how to use escaped values for queries.

 ## Deployment
-You can view the [website link](https://github.com/HobbaZ/Employee-Tracker) here.
+You can view the [youtube walkthrough link](https://github.com/HobbaZ/Employee-Tracker) here.

 ## Table of Contents